Sascha Horvath

-Sascha Horvath (born 22 August 1996) is an Austrian professional footballer who plays as a midfielder for LASK.
+Sascha Horvath (born 22 August 1996) is an Austrian professional footballer who plays as a midfielder for Austrian Football Bundesliga club LASK and the Austria national team.

 Club career

 Horvath is a youth exponent from Austria Wien.
 He made his Bundesliga debut at 3 November 2013 against SC Wiener Neustadt.
 He replaced Marin Leovac after 80 minutes.

 On 3 June 2015, Horvath joined league rivals Sturm Graz.

 On 30 August 2021, he signed a three-year contract with LASK.

 International career

 Horvath was born in Austria and is of Hungarian descent.
-He is a youth international for Austria.
+He is a former youth international for Austria.

+On September 2026, Horvath was one of the players who were called up to the Austria national team by head coach Ralf Rangnick, for the 2026–27 UEFA Nations League B matches against Israel, Kosovo (twice) and Republic of Ireland on 24, 27 September, 1 and 4 October 2026.